fastcms/eslint-config/readme.md

 }
 ```

-If you want to use different `tsconfig.json` for each working directory, you should add `eslint.workingDirectories` in `.vscode/settings.json`.
+If you want to use different `tsconfig.json` for each working directory, you should add `workingDirectories` in `.vscode/settings.json`.

 ```json
 {